-Both these kits offer a good performance to value ratio that it would prove difficult to determine which one is best.
+Both these kits offer a good performance-to-value ratio it would prove difficult to determine which one is best.
 Depending on what you will use these tools for, both these kits can certainly make your life and your tasks easier in each of their unique ways.

 The drill in the Dewalt DCD791D2 kit is a well-built pro tool that can do a variety of jobs.
 Thus, I think this would be a better choice if you are after power and speed.
-However, it is also more expensive, so if price is one of your considerations, the Bosch kit will do the work just fine.
+However, it is also more expensive, so if the price is one of your considerations, the Bosch kit will do the work just fine.